epigen/scifiRNA-seq/README.md

 A new configuration file can be passed at runtime with the "-c" option or values specfied in `~/.scifi.config.yaml`.

+If not using SLURM, provide a value in the configuration unde `submission_command` that is the command to be called to execute the job e.g. `sh`.

+A dry run is possible with the option `-d/--dry-run`, which will produce job files to be executed - useful for debugging or running in a particular way of choice.

 ## Pipeline outputs